The Yarra River is one of Victoria’s most iconic waterways, integral to Melbourne’s identity and the liveability of the city.

 Yarra River Action Plan

-The Victorian Government released the Yarra River Action Plan on 26 February 2017.
+The Victorian Government released the Yarra River Action Plan in February 2017.
 It contains 30 actions to ensure the long-term protection of the Yarra River and its parklands.

 The action plan is the government’s response to recommendations made by the Yarra River Protection Ministerial Advisory Committee (Yarra MAC) in its final report, which was presented to the government in late 2016 and released alongside the action plan.